dotnet/ef6/src/Microsoft.EntityFramwork.SqlServer/readme.md

 `The 'PrimitiveTypeKind' attribute is invalid - The value 'HierarchyId' is invalid according to its datatype`

-Solution is to remove the .dll from the GAC, see [this for more info](https://github.com/ErikEJ/EntityFramework6PowerTools/issues/93#issuecomment-1063269072)
+Solution is to remove the .dll from the GAC.

 ## Feedback

-Please report any issues, questions and suggestions [here](https://github.com/ErikEJ/EntityFramework6PowerTools/issues)
+Please report any issues, questions and suggestions to TBD

 ## Release notes

-### 6.6.2

-- Uses Microsoft.SqlServer.Types 160.1000.6
-- Requires .NET Framework 4.6.2

-### 6.6.1

-- Uses Microsoft.Data.SqlClient 5.0.1

-### 6.6.0

-- Uses Microsoft.Data.SqlClient 5.0.0
-- Added support for spatial on .NET (Core) with new Microsoft.SqlServer.Types package

-### 6.5.0

-- Uses Microsoft.Data.SqlClient 4.0.1
-- Removed duplicate spatial and Sql functions classes

-### 6.4.x
+### 6.5.0-preview1

-- Uses Microsoft.Data.SqlClient 2.1.4
+- Initial preview